How, Then, Will I Lead?

 A journey in leading from within -- in the messy world out there.

-An intensive, introspective program for rostered ministers and parish ministry associates of the Nebraska Synod, ELCA.
+An intensive, introspective program for ministers, parish ministry associates and other leaders in the Nebraska Synod, ELCA.

 Helping participants to lead out of out of God-given identity guided by the Holy Spirit.

 The Church is changing.

 Empowered, insightful, fearless leadership is critical to helping our congregations, members and communities navigate these changes.
 The old approaches don't work well anymore.

 This program is intended to help YOU answer the question -- "How, Then, Will I Lead?"

 An engaged cohort of co-learners meeting together over 8 days across 4 months.